-- The manufacturing plant will be constructed in Jiangsu Province, China and be operational during 2022.
-The gross contribution will improve significantly following the construction of the manufacturing plant as a result of lower production costs whilst gradually increasing the sales volume of Accoya® acetylated wood. - Sales volume prior to operation of the Group's own manufacturing facilities will reflect the volume of supply it can secure from the Licensor.
-Once the Group's manufacturing plant is operational, production capacity is forecast to progressively increase and reach to capacity of approximately 147,000 m3 per annum by the end of 2028. - The selling price of Accoya® acetylated wood is forecast to increase by approximately 2.5% year on year up to 2027. - The purchase cost of Accoya® acetylated wood directly from the Licensor is expected to be increased by 2% per annum. - Operating overheads are forecast to increase by 2%-5% year on year throughout the projections. - A discount rate of 21.42% has been applied in the value in use calculation for the period from 1 January 2021 to 31 December 2037.
+- The manufacturing plant will be constructed in Jiangsu Province, China and be operational during 2023.
+The gross contribution will improve significantly following the construction of the manufacturing plant as a result of lower production costs whilst gradually increasing the sales volume of Accoya® Wood. - Sales volume prior to operation of the Group's own manufacturing facilities will reflect the volume of supply it can secure from the Licensor.
+Once the Group's manufacturing plant is operational, production capacity is forecast to progressively increase. - The selling price of Accoya® Wood is forecast to increase year on year. - The purchase cost of Accoya[®] Wood directly from the Licensor is expected to increase year on year. - Operating overheads are forecast to increase year on year throughout the projections. - A discount rate of 26.95% has been applied in the value in use calculation for the period from 1 January 2021 to 31 December 2043 for the joint venture.